Jennifer Lopez Is Missing Alex Rodriguez In Latest Instagram Post

 “For someone who has been about giving everything she has 365 days a year—to our children, our families, the world—I hope today, we can give you all the happiness you deserve,” Alex said of Jennifer, adding, “I love you mucho Macha 13” before signing off his post with a red heart emoji.

-And it seems like the happy couple are getting increasingly serious, as The Sun reports that the twosome were spotted house hunting together in California over Labor Day weekend.
+And it seems like the happy couple is getting increasingly serious, as The Sun reports that the twosome was spotted house-hunting together in California over Labor Day weekend.

 Lopez and Rodriguez have also gushed over each other in multiple interviews, though Inquisitr reports that JLo actually recently admitted that she wasn’t so sure her romance with the athlete would have worked so well if they’d met 20 years ago when both were in their 20s.